Autism - A journey across the airport

-You can ask for the assistance of an airport attendant from a Help Phone close to the airport entrances, at the check-in area or at the Information Office.
+You can ask for the assistance of an airport attendant from a Help Phone close to the airport entrances, at the check-in area or at the Special assistance reception.
 The airport attendant will accompany you throughout your stay at the airport until you board your aircraft, helping you to carry out check-in procedures and pass security checks until you board your aircraft.

 WHAT I SEE: Inside the terminal I find a lot of people, some walking with suitcases and others standing in line in front of a desk.
 I also see a lot of bright monitors with flight schedules and colorful images flowing through them.

 WHAT I HEAR: Confusion, noises of suitcases, voices of people.